LongxingTan/Machine-learning-interview/03_system/03_ml/recommendation.md

 **召回**

-> - low latency and computational cost
+> - Generates a much smaller subset of candidates from huge corpus with low latency and computational cost
+> - ensemble retrieval from different models (rule, filtering, nn).
+A given model may provide multiple candidate generators, each nominating a different subset of candidates
-> - Neighborhood models are most effective at detecting very localized relationships, but unable to capture the totality of weak signals encompassed in all of a user’s ratings.
+> - Neighborhood models (itemCF, userCF) are most effective at detecting very localized relationships, but unable to capture the totality of weak signals encompassed in all of a user’s ratings.
-> - Latent factor models are generally effective at estimating overall structure that relates simultaneously to most or all items.
+> - Latent factor models (MF) are generally effective at estimating overall structure that relates simultaneously to most or all items.
 However, these models are poor at detecting strong associations among a small set of closely related items.

 - 召回系统的要求是，“低延时”与“高精度（precision）
 - 多路召回 (ensemble retrieval)